All the Best Hangs, Must-Sees and Must-Dos in This Magical High Desert Town

 6:30 p.m.: Skywatcher Star Tours

 As a designated International Dark Sky Park, Joshua Tree boasts some of the best stargazing in Southern California.
 Bundle up and make the half-hour drive to Hidden Valley (Google map links are shared after booking) to gaze at planets, constellations and star clusters on this guided two-hour tour inside the park.
-Pillows, chairs and blankets are provided, as well as snacks and bottled water, so you’ll be nice and comfy while peeking through a pair of binoculars or the telescope.
+Pillows, chairs, and blankets are provided for a cozy experience under the stars.
+Enjoy snacks and bottled water while using binoculars or a telescope for the perfect stargazing view.

 2/18